Dallas: Education

 There are 337 public schools, 89 private schools, 38 colleges, and 32 libraries in Dallas.
 Dallas–Fort Worth is also home to six Nobel Laureates.

 Colleges and universities

 The Dallas area has a high number of colleges and universities.
 In addition to those in the city, the surrounding cities also have a number of universities, colleges, trade schools, and other educational institutions.
 The following describes the universities and their proximity to the city:

-The Texas Legislature defines all areas in Dallas County and in the Carrollton-Farmers Branch Independent School District as being in the service area of Dallas College (formerly Dallas County Community School District or DCCCD).
+The Texas Legislature defines all areas in Dallas County and in the Carrollton-Farmers Branch Independent School District as being in the service area of Dallas College (formerly Dallas County Community College District or DCCCD).
 Areas in Collin County are assigned to Collin College.